Back to Blog

 > Myth.

-Operations Control department, supported by the Flight Dispatch department, and by the Finance department are best equipped to capture the cost of time, and the subtleties of the cost of fuel.
+The Operations Control department, supported by the Flight Dispatch department and the Finance department, is best equipped to capture the cost of time and the subtleties of the cost of fuel.
 These departments should cooperate to calculate the cost index.

 References